srid/purescript-book-sources/chapter7.md

 Let's see some more examples of lifting functions over different `Applicative` functors.

-Here is a simple example function defined in `psci`, which joins three names to form a full name:
+Here is a simple example function defined in PSCi, which joins three names to form a full name:

 ```text
 > let fullName first middle last = last ++ ", " ++ first ++ " " ++ middle